ava-cassiopeia/discord-text-adventure-bot/readme.md

 If you set up everything correctly, the bot should be online in your server and ready to play.
 Refer to the Bot Commands section for more information.

+## Creating a Bot User

+To create a bot user, follow these steps:

+1. Go to the [Discord site](https://discord.gg/) and sign in (or make an account)
+2. Once you are signed in, follow
+[this link](https://discordapp.com/developers/applications/me) to get to the developer page
+3. Click on the "My Apps" section on the left side (if you aren't already in that section), and then click "New App" and setup your new app.
+This app will wrap your bot user, so name it appropriately
+4. On the new app's page, click the "Create a Bot User" button
+5. Click the "click to reveal" button next to the Token section in the bot user this is the token that you will use in the `api.discord.token` field in the `config.json`

+That's all the steps to create your bot user.
+The last step required is adding the bot user to your server, if you would like:

+To add the bot user, following the instructions [found here](http://stackoverflow.com/questions/37689289/joining-a-server-with-the-discord-python-api).
+These instructions are for a python server but they apply just the same to your bot as well.

+After the bot user is added, you can boot up the application and interact with it normally in your server.

 ## Bot Commands